glacambre/firenvim/README.md

 ## How to use

 Just click on any textarea and it will be immediately replaced by an instance of Firenvim.
-When you want to set the content of the now hidden textarea to the content of the Neovim instance, just `:w`.
-If you want to close the Firenvim overlay and return to the textarea run `:q`.
+To set the content of the now hidden textarea to the content of the Neovim instance, simply `:w`.
+If you want to close the Firenvim overlay and return to the textarea, use `:q`.
 If you selected an element where you expected the Firenvim frame to appear and it didn't, try pressing `<C-e>`.

 ## Installing